programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ### Checking Top 25 Words
 After optimizing the words, it is helpful to manually review the top 25 words to give you a sense of what the substance of the comments are like overall.
-If you see words in the top 25 that have limited semantic meaning, consider going back to your stop list and running the optimization code again.
-For example, you might consider removing a word like "didnt" by adding it to the custom stopword code used above and re-running that code.
+If you see words in the top 25 that have limited semantic meaning, consider going adding those words, and running the subsequent code again.
+For example, you might consider removing a word like "didnt" - although, as you will see later, these common words impact the overall model relatively little compared to somewhat rare but very polarizing words.

 The following lines of code print the top 25 words for manual review.

 ```
 topWords <- topfeatures(dfmat_all, 25, decreasing = TRUE) %>% names() %>% sort()
 topWords
 ```

 Once you are satisfied with the top 25 words, you can move onto creating the Wordfish model.

 ## Build Wordfish Model
-The following code creates a Wordfish model based on all the unique comments.
+The following code creates a Wordfish model based on the corpus of unique comments you have assembled.
 While the model is robust, the code to run it is compact.
-Depending on the number of documents in your corpus, the model may take some time to generate.
+Depending on the number of documents in your corpus, and the number of times the model iterates, it may take some time to generate.
+Remember - at this point, more iteration is a good thing, so be patient.
+If your model stops running quickly (in a minute or less), or the word-level visualization doesn't have the symmetrical "Eiffel Tower" shape that appears in this lesson, it may be necessary to clean your data better or optimize your dataset further.

 ```
 library(quanteda.textmodels)